helm/helm/examples/guestbook/README.md

 ### Displaying types

-You can see the types you deployed to the cluster using the `list-types` command:
+You can see the types you deployed to the cluster using the `deployed-types` command:

 ```
-dm list-types
+dm deployed-types

 ["Service","ReplicationController","redis.jinja","https://raw.githubusercontent.com/kubernetes/deployment-manager/master/examples/replicatedservice/replicatedservice.py"]
 ```